Migration or redesign a website, why use an SEO rank tracking tool?

 For this myposeo offers synchronisation with Google Search Console and allows the keywords with clicks and impressions to be known:

 The recovery of these keywords will allow to make a rank tracking to assure you that you preserve well your SEO before and after the redesign or migration of your website, on a representative volume of your current traffic.

 SEO rank tracking: when?

-We are often asked about the best time to put in place SEO rank tracking and positioning, during redesign or migration.
+We are often asked about the best time to put in place SEO rank tracking and ranking, during redesign or migration.
 The answer is usually now!

-If you already know the dates of migration, you should, ideally, set up tracking 1 or 2 MONTHS before, to observe the positioning’s evolution over time, as shown in the example below.
-Following a migration, the site positioning may fall for an indefinite period before returning to normal (or even grow).
+If you already know the dates of migration, you should, ideally, set up tracking 1 or 2 MONTHS before, to observe the ranking’s evolution over time, as shown in the example below.
+Following a migration, the site ranking may fall for an indefinite period before returning to normal (or even grow).
 That’s why the sooner is better!

 What indicators should we be watching?